mazlo/lodcc/README.md

 ## TLDR;

+### Example commands

-##### Prepare several RDF data sets for graph-analysis in parallel
+##### Prepare several RDF datasets for graph-analysis in parallel

 `python lodcc/lodcc.py --prepare-graph --from-db --use-datasets core education-data-gov-uk webisalod --threads 3`

 This command will download (if not present), transform (if necessary), and prepare an edgelist ready to be read as graph-structure. `--from-db` loads the appropriate formats and urls from database configured in `db.properties`.

-##### Run analysis on several prepared RDF data sets in parallel
+##### Run analysis on several prepared RDF datasets in parallel

 `python lodcc/lodcc.py --build-graph --from-file core education-data-gov-uk webisalod --threads 2 --threads-openmp 8 --features diameter --print-stats`

-This command loads the edgelists of the three given data sets `--from-file`, 2 in parallel.
+This command loads the edgelists of the three given datasets `--from-file`, 2 in parallel.
 For each of them a graph-structure is created and the `diameter` feature is computed.
 Results will be printed to standard out.

+## Documentation

-## Installation requirements
+#### Installation requirements

 The framework is build with python2 and relies on many other libraries.
 It has been developed and tested in a linux-environment (debian jessie) with shell.
 Please make sure you have installed all required libraries.

 ##### Unix tools

-- `curl`, the downloading RDF data set dumps.
+- `curl`, the downloading RDF dataset dumps.

 - `dtrx`, for the extraction of data dumps.
 You can [download it here](https://brettcsmith.org/2007/dtrx/), but there are also [packages provided](https://reposcope.com/package/dtrx) by various linux distributions.